Habitat conservation and improvement

-Lack of woodland activity over several decades usually leads to dark, close conditions, with stands of trees or coppice growing up even aged.
-Few seedlings grow in such dark conditions: they may not even germinate, and the chances are that the woodland is not regenerating properly.
+Lack of woodland management over several decades leads to declining biodiversity, with stands of trees or coppice growing up even aged and in dark, close conditions.
+Few seedlings grow in such circumstances: they may not even germinate, and the chances are that the woodland is not regenerating properly.
 As a uniform age structure emerges, woodland flora become stressed, and butterflies and other vulnerable insects lose their habitat.
+Planned interventions enable light to reach the woodland floor periodically.
+While operations aim continually to improve the timber stock, a diverse patchwork of habitats is maintained to maximise species diversity.

 Non woodland habitats need also to be enhanced.
 Wide rides provide grassland, open space and edge habitat for flora and fauna.
 These should be maintained on an annual basis.
 Standing and fallen deadwood is best retained as a habitat for insects.